Oblates

 In 2006, I spotted another flyer in my own church for a new foundation at Brownshill near Stroud of Bernardine Cistercians who followed the Rule.
 The Community was much nearer to Bristol where I live, so off I went and my journey to Oblation began.

-Monthly quiet days followed with confession and spiritual direction with Father Peter Claver OCSO and ongoing instruction from Sister Catherine.
+Monthly quiet days followed with confession and spiritual direction with Father Peter Craddy OCSO and ongoing instruction from Sister Catherine.

 I researched and learnt of Sts.
 Robert of Molesme, Alberic of Citeaux and Stephen Harding, the founders of Citeaux; also St. Bernard of Clairvaux and others who were influential in the spread of the Cistercian order.